Azure/azure-functions-durable-extension/docfx/index.md

+> [!WARNING]
+> This documentation is out of date and will be deleted.
+You can find the updated index in the GitHub [README](https://github.com/Azure/azure-functions-durable-extension#documentation).

 # Durable Functions
 Durable Functions is an Azure Functions extension for building long-running, stateful function orchestrations in code using C# in a serverless environment.